fmattioli/Feijuca.Keycloak.AuthServices/README.md

    ```
    With this configuration you should be able to use Keycloak following a multi tenancy contenxt using .NET.
    Following this [link](https://github.com/fmattioli/Feijuca.Keycloak.AuthServices/blob/main/src/Feijuca.Keycloak.Auth.MultiTenancy/Feijuca.Keycloak.MultiTenancy/Extensions/AuthExtensions.cs) you can understand what is the logic used to validate the token received.

+## Feijuca.Keycloak.TokenManager 👨🏽‍💻
+Managing certain actions in the Keycloak API can be complicated.
+For example, creating a new user involves several steps: obtaining a token, creating the user, setting attributes, and setting a password.
+Feijuca.Keycloak.TokenManager aims to simplify these processes and abstract the complexity related to Keycloak API calls.

+**Feijuca.Keycloak.TokenManager** is an API that abstracts, facilitates and simplifies calls to perform actions in Keycloak.
+Over time, the goal is to encapsulate multiple Keycloak endpoints, making it easier to perform actions that would be more complex using just the Keycloak API.

+### Features ⛲
+- Every action in one place.
+Forget about call multiples endpoints to do actions about users on keycloak.
+Do actions related to the user (Creation, remotion, e-mail confirming, password redefinition, and so on) based on predefined endpoints.
+- Custom endpoints based on your necessities (If you think it could be helpful to the project, open a PR to discuss additional features).

 ## Getting Started - Using Token Manager Api
 - Keycloak configuration steps: